geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``StateVectorFile``
      - Path to the custom or pre-generated state vector netcdf file.
 File will be saved here if generating it from a shapefile.
    * - ``ShapeFile``
-     - Path to the shapefile.
+     - Path to a shapefile for use in `creating a custom state vector file <../advanced/custom-state-vector.html>`__.
+This file is also used in determining bounds for inclusion of emission plumes.

 Note: To setup a remote Jupyter notebook check out the quick start guide `visualize results with python <../getting-started/quick-start.html#visualize-results-with-python>`__ section.